aduros/amity/doc/android.md

         git submodule init
         git submodule update

-2. Create external/mozjs/build.cfg and add the following lines to point to your NDK and SDK:
+2. Copy external/build.cfg.in to external/build.cfg and edit to point to your NDK and SDK:

         ANDROID_NDK=/absolute/path/to/android-ndk-r4c
         ANDROID_SDK=/absolute/path/to/android-sdk-linux_86

     (Note the lack of spaces around the equal signs.
 This file is actually a Bash script)

-3. Build Spidermonkey:
+3. Build dependencies:

-        cd external/mozjs
+        cd external
-        ./android-build.sh
+        ./build-deps.sh

 4. Build Amity with NDK r5: